jojokarlin/Git_DRI_Jan_2017/gitinit.md

 Type `git init` and hit enter.

-This initializes the Git repository.
-It _sets the stage_ for the magic you want to create!
+This initializes the Git repository so it knows to pay attention to this folder.

+You should see something like `Initialized empty Git repository in /Users/gcdri/Desktop/GitPractice/.git/`

 ### Create a file in your folder.